sullivantobias/CROM_GAME/README.md

 # What kind of game ?

-This game will be a RPG
+This game will be a rogue-like about space

 # Which Languages to develop this ?